Alveolar ventilation refers to the volume of fresh air that reaches the alveoli and participates in gas exchange per minute.

 114. What does compliance measure?

-It measures the distensibility of the lung.
+Compliance measures the distensibility or ease of expansion of the lungs.

 115. Compliance is measured under what conditions?